Skip to main content

 CustomOptional dictionary for custom attributes of a user for advanced Targeting Rule definitions. e.g. User role, Subscription type.

-custom := map[string]string{}
+custom := map[string]interface{}

 custom["SubscriptionType"] = "Pro"